pmq20/node-packer/node/doc/api/fs.md

 *Note*: If a file descriptor is specified as the `path`, it will not be closed automatically.

+*Note*: `fs.readFile()` reads the entire file in a single threadpool request.
+To minimize threadpool task length variation, prefer the partitioned APIs `fs.read()` and `fs.createReadStream()` when reading files as part of fulfilling a client request.

 ## fs.readFileSync(path[, options])
 <!-- YAML